srkovnar/wherehouse/subsystems/communication/README.md

 Author(s): Sam Kovnar

-## About this repository

-This repository contains the code used to test the Communications subsystem of the Wherehouse, Team 23's Spring 2023 ECE senior design project.

-The Communication subsystem is responsible for interactions between the STM32F0 microcontroller and ESP8266 Wi-Fi module.

 ## TL;DR for TAs and Instructors

 The code you're looking for is at `subsystems/communication/esp8266_firmware/esp8266_release/esp8266_release.ino`.
 All of the other files in `subsystems/communication/esp8266_firmware` are used for testing.
 If you want to see my code, that's where you should look.

+## About this folder

+This folder (`wherehouse/subsystems/communication`) contains the code used to test the Communications subsystem of the Wherehouse, Team 23's Spring 2023 ECE senior design project.

+The Communication subsystem is responsible for interactions between the STM32F0 microcontroller and ESP8266 Wi-Fi module.

 ## Hardware Dependencies